novoalab/EpiNano/README.md

 These features can be organized in per base and per kmer formats

 ### Modes of Running EpiNano

-In EpiNano1.2, we introduce delta-features, features capturing difference between modified and un-modified sites and sum_err, a metric computed by combining different types of errors and even base quality scores.
+In EpiNano 1.2, we introduce delta-features, features capturing difference between modified and un-modified sites and sum_err, a metric computed by combining different types of errors and even base quality scores.
 These new metrics represent our attempt to steer around the limitation related to the fact that different types of RNA base modifications tend to introduce different types of sequencing errors.

-EpiNano version 1.2 can predict RNA-modified sites in two different ways:
+*EpiNano* version 1.2 can predict RNA-modified sites in two different ways:

 1. **EpiNano-Error**
 * Base-calling algorithm independent.